Europa League: Sevilla beat Inter in thrilling final

 Carlos flew into the air to meet a high ball with an overhead kick which was probably going wide until Lukaku stuck out a leg and diverted it past his own goalkeeper.

-It was a first trophy in the managerial career of Sevilla boss Julen Lopetegui.
+It was a first trophy in the managerial career of Sevilla boss Julen Lopetegui, whose side are unbeaten since February, a run of 21 games.

+“This is a magnificent club,” said the former Spain and Real Madrid boss.
+“I hope all the fans can celebrate it but with caution.

+“This squad are great.
+They believe in it, what they work on and what they transmit.
+Even if we hadn’t won I’d still love these guys, but today we take home the prize.
+We always believed.”

 RESULT